RMWinslow/RMWinslow.github.io/3102/diamond.md

 This is the reason why bank deposits are insured in the US by the Federal Deposit Insurance Corporation (FDIC).
 The idea is that even if a bank run does happen, your money will be safe, and that knowledge itself vastly decreases the chance of a bank run happening in the first place.
+(The main downside of this kind of deposit insurance is moral hazard.
+Moral hazard is when the act of making a risk less dangerous makes people more inclined to engage in risky behavior.)

 <!--
 All the member banks pay money to the FDIC, and when a bank fails because of a bank run, the FDIC steps in to take over [add more details here]